Browse the glossary using this index

 Program Coordination: Part-Time

-Transportation: Yes, often SSPs will provide transportation if available.
+Transportation: Yes, often SSPs provide transportation if available.
 Other times, SSPs will meet the consumer at the location.

 SSP/CN Rate of Pay: Providers are volunteers.
 Sometimes the DeafBlind person offers food or gas money, and if going to event, will cover cost of event fee.